India lost communications with its Vikram lander while attempting to make history as the first nation in the world to land near the moon's south pole.

 The Indian Prime Minister Narendra Modi he had arrived at the space center an hour and a half before the scheduled landing time for the Vikram lander.

 The announcement came yesterday evening at 21 Italian time aside K. Sivan, director of ISRO.
-“We are analyzing the data.
-The Vikram was carrying out its normal approach maneuvers at an altitude of about 2 kilometers, when we lost all signals. "
+"We are analyzing the data.
+The Vikram was carrying out normal approach maneuvers at an altitude of about 2 kilometers, when we lost all signals."

-The mood is low among all staff members even during the analysis of the telemetry data, which have not yet highlighted clear elements in the dynamics of the accident.
-"What we have achieved is still extraordinary," said Prime Minister Modi to lift the spirits of the researchers.
+The mood is on the ground among all staff members even during the analysis of the telemetry data, which have not yet highlighted clear elements in the dynamics of the incident.
+"What we have achieved, however, is extraordinary," Prime Minister Modi said to lift the spirits of the researchers.
 "I wish you all the best.
-Be brave ”.
+Be brave."

 Sivan has given no indication of when ISRO will provide updates on Vikram's fate.
 India came really close: the lowest altitude identified in these hours was 330 meters.
 One step away from the moon.

 "We remain confident and resume working hard for the next mission," he added.